Before visiting Big Island, I had never thought of it as a quintessential road trip destination.

-Even on a tight schedule, it was impossible not to appreciate the jungle-like trees of Mālama-Kī Forest Reserve shading the roads, the frangrant red ginger, the palatinate blue climbing dayflowers, the singing of the elapaios and the zebra coves, and the sun pinching through cracks of giant boulders (although I could do without the slow no-place-to-be driving of the locals, but I digress).
+Even on a tight schedule, it was impossible not to appreciate the jungle-like trees of Mālama-Kī Forest Reserve shading the roads, the fragrant red ginger, the palatinate blue climbing dayflowers, the singing of the elapaios and the zebra coves, and the sun pinching through cracks of giant boulders (although I could do without the slow no-place-to-be driving of the locals, but I digress).

 While to many people mushrooms are nothing special, Hamakua’s are organically grown with exotic varieties like Ali’i” Oyster, Pioppini and Abalone.

 Like I said, I love food.

-And for those who have ever dreamed of tasting a mushroom cookie or mushroom chocolate (haven’t we all?), Hamakua works with local businesses to create unusual mushroom-infused treats like candy, chips, brownies, wines, coffees and more.
+And for those who have ever dreamed of tasting a mushroom cookie or mushroom chocolate (haven’t we all?), Hamakua works with local businesses to create unusual mushroom-infused treats like candy, chips, brownies, wines, coffees, and more.

 Waikoloa Village And The Kohala Coast

 While I’m typically not a fan of big brand hotels, what attracted me to the property was the onsite cultural offerings — like hiking the historical King’s Trail and learning ancient Hawaiian poetry — as well as its proximity to the Kohala Coast.

-Out of the entire Big island, this is where the least amount of rainfall is experienced — less than nine inches (23 centimeters) annually — and the most sunshine is experienced.
+Out of the entire Big Island, this is where the least amount of rainfall is experienced — less than nine inches (23 centimeters) annually — and the most sunshine is experienced.

-I go ziplining pretty regularly, and while not the scariest zipline I’ve been on (Hunter Mountain in New York and Grouse Mountain near Vancouver win the award for that), reaching heights of 100 feet (30 meters) and speeds of 40 miles per hour (64 kilometers per hour) is still thrilling, especially as it also features shaky suspension bridges and rapelling — not to mention tidbits of Hawaiian history.
+I go ziplining pretty regularly, and while not the scariest zipline I’ve been on (Hunter Mountain in New York and Grouse Mountain near Vancouver win the award for that), reaching heights of 100 feet (30 meters) and speeds of 40 miles per hour (64 kilometers per hour) is still thrilling, especially as it also features shaky suspension bridges and rappelling — not to mention tidbits of Hawaiian history.

 Their booze-saturated blood tamed the sharks and allowed ancient Polynesians to steal the teeth — which were used to make weapons — from the sharks without killing the animal, allowing the sharks to produce more teeth and more weapons for the locals.
-Gruesome, but pretty inventive.